OpenVPN/openvpn/doc/man-sections/generic-options.rst

     success/failure via :code:`auth_control_file` when using deferred auth method and pending authentication via :code:`auth_pending_file`.

---use-prediction-resistance
-  Enable prediction resistance on mbed TLS's RNG.

-  Enabling prediction resistance causes the RNG to reseed in each call for random.
-Reseeding this often can quickly deplete the kernel entropy pool.

-  If you need this option, please consider running a daemon that adds entropy to the kernel pool.

 --user user
   Change the user ID of the OpenVPN process to ``user`` after initialization, dropping privileges in the process.
 This option is